 Regenerative Agriculture (RA)

-- No tillage: plowing and tillage dramatically erode the soil, creating a bare or compacted environment, which is hostile for important soil microbes.
+No tillage:plowingplowing = breaking up the soil bed before planting seeds.
+Plows used to be pulled by animals (and can be done by humans with handheld tools) before being replaced by tractors. and tillagetillage = engaging in plowing activities that rake up and break the soil bed (the top 6-10 inches) before planting seeds dramatically erode the soil, creating a bare or compacted environment, which is hostile for important soil microbes.
 By adopting low- or no-till practices, farmers can minimize physical disturbance to the soil, and gradually increase soil organic matter, creating healthier environments for plants and microbes to thrive.
 No tillage also keeps carbon in the ground by not breaking up the soil which stores carbon.

 Benefits of Regenerative Agriculture